rokopt/spec/src/architecture/m1/inflation-system.md

 Treasury is pool of native tokens that can be appropriated for funding public good products for Namada.
 The decision on spending these funds will be assigned to governance.

 ### Related work
 Ethereum 2.0, Solana, and Near protocols inflation rate are independent of the how much tokens are staked.
-Near protocol and Ethereum 2.0 (Ajinkya, could you please double check this?)have a fixed inflation rates, while Solana start with a high inflation rate that decreases over time, as less transaction fees are burned.
+Near protocol and Ethereum 2.0 have a fixed inflation rates, while Solana start with a high inflation rate that decreases over time, as less transaction fees are burned.

 In Polkadot and Cosmos the total inflation rate that is paid as rewards to validators depends on the staking ratio.
 This is to incentivize validators and delegators to invest in the staking pool.
 We will follow the same idea and have inflarion vary depending on our target staking ratio.
 Here is how we achieve that.

+For funds going to treasury Near protocol where 5 % goes to treasury and Polkadot sends the difference between inflation for PoS and the total constant inflation to treasury.

 ###  Model